-Currently two spin-off companies succesfully utilize knowledge developed at HIMS:
+Currently three spin-off companies succesfully utilize knowledge developed at HIMS:

 InCatT, an acronym of Innovative Catalyst Technologies, is a spin-off company of the homogeneous catalysis group of Prof. Joost Reek, employing new supramolecular strategies in transition metal catalysis.
 Its unique patented approach yields supramolecular bidentate ligands by the clever mixing of ligand building blocks.
 Furthermore, InCatT has the infrastructure and knowledge required for high throughput screening (HTS) of homogeneous catalysts.